-On the other hand, a design system would provide the designer with a set of established rules and principles, as well as pre-built components.
+On the other hand, a design system would provide the designer with a set of established rules and principles, as well as pre-built design components.

-Using the Atomic Design methodology, parts like buttons, switches, and checkboxes are treated as molecules, and these can be combined into bigger components known as organisms.
+Using the Atomic Design methodology, parts like buttons, switches, and checkboxes are treated as molecules, and these can be combined into bigger necessary components known as organisms.

 In this scenario, the new developer would be able to create the requested landing page, on their own, in only a few hours.

-Not only are these reusable components helpful to new employees but also the business as a whole.
+Not only are such reusable components helpful to new employees but also the business as a whole.
 With developers now using the design system, the amount of duplicated work is greatly reduced.
 Plus, with more efficient development freeing up time, employees can focus on what really adds value, e.g. content and marketing.